-- Cleanup bell and clean up song - Transition to meeting time (if outdoors: circle time on the stumps) by reading books and having quiet conversations with teachers or peers
+- Cleanup bell and clean up song. - Transition to meeting time (if outdoors: circle time on the stumps) by reading books and having quiet conversations with educators or peers. - End of day class meeting: review of the day, highlights from Lucky Duck,; "Thank you" to the parent volunteer. - Good-bye song.